ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 A _JSON Web Proof (JWP)_ is very similar to a JWS [@RFC7515], with the addition that it can contain multiple individual secured payloads instead of a singular one.
 JWP-supporting algorithms are then able to separate and act on the individual payloads contained within.

 The intent of JSON Web Proofs is to establish a common container format for multiple payloads that can be integrity-verified against a cryptographic proof value also in the container.
-It does not create or specify any cryptographic protocols, multi-party protocols, or detail any algorithm specific capabilities.
+It does not create or specify any cryptographic protocols, multi-party protocols, or detail any algorithm-specific capabilities.

 In order to fully support the newer privacy primitives, JWP introduces the three roles of issuer, holder, and verifier as defined by [@VCDM11].
 There are also two forms of a JWP: the issued form created by an issuer for a holder, and the presented form created by a holder for a verifier.

 A JWP is initially created by the issuer using the `issue` interaction with an implementation.
-A successful results is an issued JWP that has a single issuer-protected header, one or more payloads, and an initial proof value that contains the issuing algorithm output.
-The holder upon receiving an issued JWP then uses `validate` to check the integrity protection of the header and all payloads using the given proof value.
+A successful result is an issued JWP that has a single issuer-protected header, one or more payloads, and an initial proof value that contains the issuing algorithm output.
+The holder, upon receiving an issued JWP, then uses `validate` to check the integrity protection of the header and all payloads using the given proof value.

 After validation, the holder uses `present` to apply any selective disclosure choices, perform privacy-preserving transformations for unlinkability, and add a presentation-protected header that ensures the resulting presented JWP cannot be replayed.
-The verifier then uses `verify` to ensure the integrity protection of the protected headers and any disclosed payloads along with verifying any additional ZKPs covering non-disclosed payloads.
+The verifier then uses `verify` to ensure the integrity protection of the protected headers and any disclosed payloads, along with verifying any additional ZKPs covering non-disclosed payloads.

 While `issue` and `validate` only occur when a JWP is initially created by the issuer, the `present` and `verify` steps may be safely repeated by a holder on an issued JWP.
-The unlinkability of the resulting presented JWP is only protected when supported by the underlying algorithm.
+The unlinkability of the resulting presented JWP is only provided when supported by the underlying algorithm.

 Algorithm definitions that support JWPs are being done in separate companion specifications - just as the [JSON Web Algorithms] [@RFC7518] specification does for JWS and JWE [@RFC7516].
 The JSON Proof Algorithms specification defines how an initial set of algorithms are used with JWP.